Skip to main content

 System Prompt Assembly

 Before every API call, Claude Code assembles a system prompt from multiple sources in a specific order.
-This explains why your CLAUDE.md instructions actually work and where they appear.
+The prompt is split into two cache zones separated by a boundary marker.

 Architecture: System Prompt — Line ~354